w3f/polkadot-wiki/docs/maintain-guides-how-to-validate-kusama.md

 ```

 If your keystore is empty, it means that the keys were not created on your node in the CC1 chain.
 This is okay, but it
 means you will want to fix it by setting new session keys for your validators.
 The best way to do this would be to call the
-`author_rotateKeys` RPC call and make sure the call is directed to your validator node.
+`author_rotateKeys` RPC call and make sure the call is directed to your validator node (not the default Polkadot JS connection or one of the boot nodes).
 Before submitting the `setKeys`
-transaction, verify that the keys are in the new cc2 keystore.
+transaction, verify that the keys are in the new CC2 keystore.

 Start your node.